 Use Question Timer

+By default, the Question Timer is disabled when first creating a Poll.
 The Question Timer sets how long participants have to answer each question in your Poll.
-When the Question Timer expires, the participant will no longer be able to answer the question.
+When the timer expires, the participant will no longer be able to answer the question.
 Participants can see the Question Timer counting down on both the Projector View and Mobile View.

 If the Question Timer is disabled, participants can take as long as you, the host, allow to answer a question.